dswesty/Laplace2D/README.md

 # Laplace2D

 ## Introduction
-This toy code is a modern Fortran implementation of a 2D Laplace solver which is very similar to the 2D Poisson  solver from [Using MPI](https://wgropp.cs.illinois.edu/usingmpiweb/0)
+This toy code is a modern Fortran implementation of a 2D Laplace equation solver which is very similar to the 2D Poisson  equation solver from [Using MPI](https://wgropp.cs.illinois.edu/usingmpiweb/0)
 by Gropp, Lusk, Skjellum, MIT Press (2014) .
 The code in this repository demonstrates  how to solve the 2D Laplace equation in parallel, using the finite difference method and a simple a Jacobi iteration scheme,